Romanian Land Forces: Cold War

 In the early 1950s the RLF reached a level of 12 rifle, one mechanised, and one tank division.
 From 1959 the rifle and mechanised divisions were converted to mechanized (motorized rifle) divisions, and reductions in strength began.
 Rottman writes that "force size dropped to six mechanized and two armored divisions by 1970 [actually 1968].
-From 1970 to 1976, three more motor rifle divisions were formed, but one was deactivated in 1977, and the eight motor rifle and three armored division figure remained that way for the rest of the Cold War."
-In actual fact the number of active armoured divisions never exceeded two.
-In case of war, at least four other motorized infantry divisions and one tank division could have been formed.
+From 1970 to 1976, three more motor rifle divisions were formed, but one was deactivated in 1977, and the eight motor rifle and two armored division figure remained that way for the rest of the Cold War."

 From 1947 to 1960 the country seems to have been divided into three major military regions: Cluj, Bacău, and Bucharest in the west, east, and south, respectively.
 In wartime the land forces in each military region would become an army corps with their headquarters in Cluj-Napoca, Iași, and Bucharest.
 Armies seem to have succeeded military regions in 1960, and three armies seem to have become four in 1980.
-What is known is that on 01.07.1947 Fourth Army became 3rd Military Region, based in Cluj.
+What is known is that on 1 July 1947 Fourth Army became 3rd Military Region, based in Cluj.
 The 3rd Military Region became the 3rd Army on 30 April 1960, and the 4th Army on 5 April 1980.

-During the 1980s, the land forces numbered 140,000 personnel, of whom two thirds were conscripts.
+During the 1980s, the land forces numbered 140,000 personnel, of whom two-thirds were conscripts.
 In 1989 the land forces were organized in four armies: the First Army at Bucharest, the Second Army at Buzău, the Third Army at Craiova, and the Fourth Army at Cluj-Napoca.

 The land forces consisted of eight mechanised (infantry) divisions (1st, Bucharest, 2nd, Craiova, 9th, Constanța, 10th, Iași, 11th, Oradea, 18th, Timișoara, 67th, Brăila and 81st, Dej) two armored divisions (the 57th Tank Division at Bucharest and the 6th Tank Division at Târgu Mureș), one armored brigade, four mountain (infantry) brigades, and four parachute infantry regiments.

 According to the 165-year 'History of Modern Romanian Artillery,' in 1989 each of the four armies were organized into a headquarters and reporting formations under them, which were organized as follows: